Slavery Report: Mauritania

 Political Developments

-The Mauritanian government also routinely expels and denies entry or re-entry to human rights groups and investigators.
-According to a 2017 U.S. State Department report, on April 28, 2016, the government expelled two French human rights researchers from the country, not allowing them to return.
+In recent years, the Mauritanian government routinely expelled and denied entry or re-entry to human rights groups and investigators.
+According to the State Department’s 2017 report, on April 28, 2016, the government expelled two French human rights researchers from the country, not allowing them to return.
 On August 21, it denied entry to a foreign anti-slavery organization, and, on November 20, a “major” (but unspecified) human rights organization was denied entry into the country, despite a long history of being allowed to enter and then return.

 France, Spain, and the United Kingdom have led efforts to increase E.U. funding for the G5 Sahel group, of which Mauritania is a member, by £85 million ($108 million) a year, a subsidy intended to stem migration to Europe.
 In 2017, a budget of €423 million (nearly $480 million) was set aside, to which the increase was added.
 The U.S. State Department should urge the E.U. to deny Mauritania this subsidy until it can demonstrate that it will universally enforce its 2007 criminalization of slavery.